Workflows

 Workflows provide the following reliability guarantees.
 These guarantees assume that the application and database may crash and go offline at any point in time, but are always restarted and return online.

-3. Communicators are tried at least once but are never re-executed after they successfully complete.
-If a failure occurs inside a communicator, the communicator may be retried, but once a communicator has completed, it will never be re-executed.
+- Steps are tried at least once but are never re-executed after they successfully complete.
+If a failure occurs inside a step, the step may be retried, but once a step has completed, it will never be re-executed.

 Determinism